 Rutgers University, founded in 1766, is the eighth oldest institution of higher learning in the United States.
 As Rutgers has evolved into a major research university, the library system has also grown into one of the top academic research libraries in the country.
 Expanding from one library to twenty-six separate libraries, centers and reading rooms located on three campuses, and RU-Online, a digital library, the Rutgers University Libraries serve over two million users each year onsite and many more digitally.

 The resources of the Rutgers University Libraries are available to visitors to the university campuses located in Camden, New Brunswick/Piscataway, and Newark.
 Any person may visit the libraries and use, onsite, materials that are needed to fill their information needs.
 Advance arrangements may be necessary for the use of materials in the Special Collections and University Archives and Library Annex.
 Access to and services offered by the law libraries may differ from those detailed here.

 Reference librarians are available at all the major libraries to provide assistance with research needs that may not have been fulfilled at your local library.
-Reference desk hours are not the same as Library Hours so see the Rutgers University Libraries' website under Hours and Directions for Service Desk Hours.
+Reference desk hours are not the same as Library Hours so see the Rutgers University Libraries' website under Weekly Hours by Library.
 Non-affiliated users may also submit reference questions concerning the university, the collections, resources, and services of the Libraries, or relating to New Jersey in some way to the "Ask a Librarian" service.